voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 -------------------

-Users with Can Manage permissions to a dataset can delete snapshots through the Teams UI or the Management SDK.
+Users with Can Manage permissions to a dataset can delete snapshots through the Enterprise UI or the Management SDK.

 If the Snapshot is the most recent, the latest (HEAD) sample changes summary is not automatically recalculated.
 See